junior-devleague/JDLA-Web-Development/src/morea/home.md

 ### Who should take this class?

-This class is for anyone who
+This class is for anyone who would like to learn how to build their own web application.
+Interest in self-directed